metaterminal/metaterminal.fyi/content/archive/time-war.md

 In reality, time travel is both.
 Changing the past is absolutely, certainly possible (as even the tiniest amount of experimentation will demonstrate.)
 Chaos theory is dominant here; small alterations can have huge impacts on long-term outcomes.

-However, with a certain level of setup, you can ensure that objects remain <i>causally stable</i>; modifications made to a current object will be reflected in the future object from the point of its arrival.[^5] (Our working theory is that this is just equivalent to a series of “divergent” timelines continuing until they settle into a deterministic, stable loop.
+However, with a certain level of setup, you can ensure that objects remain <i>causally stable</i>; modifications made to a current object will be reflected in the future object from the point of its arrival.<a class="footnote"><sup>5</sup><span>Since I didn’t understand this as written: if you break the handle off a mug, the future version will have arrived broken, before you break it.
+No <i>Spaceman From Pluto</i> magic.</span></a> (Our working theory is that this is just equivalent to a series of “divergent” timelines continuing until they settle into a deterministic, stable loop.
 See <u>Techniques – Causally Stable Loops</u>.)

 This can be done with people.